15 March 2018

 Supports to the film industry

-As of December 2013, 46 out of 74 applications were approved with a total funding of about $132.07 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.
+As of end-February 2018, 53 out of 86 applications were approved with a total funding of about HK$151.63 million, since the launch of the Film Development Fund Scheme for Financing Film Production in October 2007.

 Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)

-Existing CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
-As at end-January 2014, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 56 audio-visual companies out of 57 applications.
+CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
+As at end-January 2018, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 81 audio-visual service companies.

 CEPA relaxes the scope for Hong Kong companies operating wholly-owned units in respect of business of cinema construction and renovation, allowing them to construct or renovate more than one cinema theatre at more than one location for film-screening business.
 Many Hong Kong companies have set up cinemas, including flagship multiplex cinemas, in various mainland cities.
 Besides, Chinese language films produced by Hong Kong companies approved by Chinese mainland authorities are not subject to the import quota set for foreign films.
 In addition, films co-produced by Hong Kong and the mainland are treated as mainland productions.

 The Agreement in Trade Services (ATIS) under CEPA, effective from January 2016, allows Hong Kong companies wider access to the Chinese mainland market in providing Chinese language motion pictures, jointly-produced motion pictures and TV dramas, technical services of cable television.
 Hong Kong's TV industry will continue to benefit from the growing opportunities on the mainland.
 Details of the preferential access concerning the audio-visual sector can be found here.